.avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Istio use-cases—from security and traffic management to observability and day-2 operations—and enables us to deliver high-quality Istio setups that are stable, supportable, and aligned with how teams actually ship and run software.
+This experience helped us accumulate significant knowledge across multiple Istio use-cases—from initial mesh setup through production hardening and observability—and it enables us to deliver high-quality Istio implementations that are secure, maintainable, and aligned with how teams actually operate Kubernetes at scale.
+For background and best practices, we also reference the upstream Istio documentation when aligning designs with current recommendations.

 Some of the things we can help you do with Istio include: